daniellengyel/snowboarding_Google_Cardboard/README.md

 • Add jumps and tricks to the possible movements.
 This may be difficult with the limited range of inputs of the google cardboard, but I believe that there is a nice minimalistic approach to it.
 All those buttons from other snowboarding games are just distracting.

 • Improve the feel of the game.
-For this I would have to use Maya or other similar software, which I am not trainded in.
+For this I would have to use Maya or other similar software, which I am not trained in.

 If anyone is interested in finishing this up with me, hit me up. :D